pyOpenSci/software-peer-review/how-to/editors-guide.md

 - Full editors

 Both types of editors are considered a part of the editorial board for pyOpenSci.
-The significant difference between guest and full editors are:
+The significant differences between guest and full editors are:

 - A guest editor may only join the board for a single review.
 - A guest editor may be new to pyOpenSci's review process and thus require a bit more support in their first review.